Dan Maskell: Tennis career

 Maskell became a junior teaching professional at Queen's in 1924, aged 16, and was given a five-year contract in 1926, teaching real tennis, rackets, and squash in addition to lawn tennis.
 The main tennis championships were then open only to amateurs.
 Maskell arranged the first World Professional Championships, played at Queen's Club in October 1927, which he won by defeating Charles Read.
 Maskell became British professional champion in 1928, and won the title another 15 times until 1951.

 He was coach of the winning British Davis Cup team of 1933.

 He served in the Royal Air Force in the Second World War.
 He became a rehabilitation officer in 1940, assisting wounded aircrew to recover their fitness in Torquay and then Loughborough.
 He was promoted to the rank of squadron leader, and appointed OBE in 1945 for his wartime service.
 After World War Two he continued playing tournaments he won the Slazenger Pro Championships, (1946–1947) and the Cheltenham Pro Championships in 1946.

 After he was demobilised, he returned to the All England Club, and continued as a tennis professional.
 He coached members of the British royal family, including Princess Alexandra, Prince Charles, Princess Anne and Prince Andrew.
 He was chairman of the Professional Tennis Coaches Association, and became the first professional to be admitted as an honorary member of the All England Club in 1953.
 He retired as a tennis professional in 1955, but was then employed by the Lawn Tennis Association as its training manager until 1973.
-He was appointed CBE in 1982 for services to tennis.
+He was appointed CBE in the 1982 Birthday Honours for services to tennis.